Drifty-Labs/drifty-dex/docs/drifty-by-example/ep3-il-recovery.md

 So, impermanent loss isn't some permanent problem.
 In Drifty, it's just a temporary state.
 The system is designed to automatically work its way out of it, using the market's own energy to heal itself.

+### Infinite Scalability

+As was mentioned earlier, Drifty attempts to not only be efficient for the LPs, but also to be resilient to bad stuff that might happen.
+Scalability is a huge part of the resilience and thanks to **the Internet Computer**, Drifty is capable to scale infinitely, processing billions of trades, LP positions and limit orders simultaneously.

+Wanna find out how?
+Read the next episode about the LP Gateways!

 #### Read Next

 (coming soon) [Ep.
 4 — The LP Gateway]()